Rapé Jurema Preta

 Jurema Preta (black jurema) Mimosa Tenuiflora

-Jurema preta is the Brazilian name for Mimosa tenuiflora, one of those rare plants that are both appreciated for their visionary properties and their proven medical uses.
-Perennial tree/shrub, widely spread in tropical deciduous forests from north-eastern Brazil to southern Mexico.
-Black Jurema is an opportunist, a pioneer plant, and a survivor, easy to propagate, especially from seed.
+urema preta, the Brazilian name for Mimosa tenuiflora, is a rare and versatile plant valued for both its visionary properties and proven medical uses.
+This perennial tree or shrub thrives in tropical deciduous forests, spreading from northeastern Brazil to southern Mexico.
+Black Jurema thrives as an opportunist, a pioneer plant, and a resilient survivor that propagates easily, especially from seeds.

 Taxonomy and Names

-Among them, Mimosa Tenuiflora is generally called black Jurema (Jurema preta). the also rich in tryptamines Mimosa Ophthalmocentra is red Jurema (Jurema embira).
-According to the researcher Sangirardi Jr, white Jurema (Jurema branca) corresponds to Pithecellobium diversifolium, while Jurema de Oleiras is the less spread Mimosa Verrucosa.
+Among these, Mimosa tenuiflora is often called Black Jurema (Jurema preta).
+Similarly, Mimosa ophthalmocentra, which is also rich in tryptamines, is known as Red Jurema (Jurema embira).
+Researcher Sangirardi Jr. identifies White Jurema (Jurema branca) as Pithecellobium diversifolium, while Jurema de Oleiras refers to the less common Mimosa verrucosa.

 rapé jurema preta is made with the bark of this tree